mzakyr42/adembz/README.md

 # adembz

-adembz (A Dumb Esolang Made By Zaky) is an esoteric programming language that are designed to be just using alphabet, number and parenthases.
+adembz (A Dumb Esolang Made By Zaky) is an esoteric programming language that used alphabet, number and parenthases to code.

 adembz is a cell based memory language, 10.000 cell memory filled with unsigned 8 bit integer 0, with external variable called factor with unsigned 8 bit integer 1.